The Wisconsin Department of Safety and Professional Services is responsible for issuing licenses to qualified applied behavior analysts in the state.

 Acceptable graduate degrees are in the fields of Behavior Analysis, Education, or Psychology and meet specific curriculum requirements:

-- All master’s and doctoral degree programs that have earned accreditation through the Association for Behavior Analysis International’s (ABAI) Behavior Analysis Accreditation Board (BAAB) meet BACB curriculum requirements by including a BACB-Approved Course Sequence (ACS).
+- All master’s and doctoral degree programs that have earned accreditation through the Association for Behavior Analysis International (ABAI) meet BACB curriculum requirements by including a Verified Course Sequence (VCS).

-- The BACB may also approve a program that is not BAAB-accredited or that does not include an ACS, provided it meets course content allocation requirements and receives BACB approval when submitted for evaluation at the time of application.
+- The BACB may also approve a program that is not ABAI-accredited or that does not include a VCS, provided it meets course content allocation requirements and receives BACB approval when submitted for evaluation at the time of application.